omgmog/talk-cardboctober/talk.md

 update();
 ```

-^ Using request animation frame we can animate the scene, for example we could rotate the cube we've created on it's axis.
+^ Using request animation frame we can animate the scene, for this example we're rotating the cube we've created on it's axis.

 ---
-# Here's one I made earlier
 ![inline](images/basic-vr.gif)

 ^ Here's one I made earlier.